GoogleChrome/web.dev/src/site/content/en/learn/accessibility/color-contrast/index.md

 {% BrowserCompat 'css.prefers-contrast' %}

 The [`@prefers-contrast`](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-contrast)
-media query checks the user’s OS settings to see if high contrast is toggled on or off.
+media query checks the user's OS settings to see if high contrast is toggled on or off.
 You can see this theme change in action by changing your contrast preference settings and navigating to a browser that supports this media query (Mac and Windows contrast mode settings).

 {% Codepen {
  user: 'web-dev-codepen-external',